Why user acquisition managers are more essential than ever post-IDFA

 Creative testing and optimization

 Some have seen the future of UA managers as applying their quantitative rigor from media buying to testing and optimizing creatives.
-Certainly, UA and creative have begun to come together, and the changes with iOS have only made this more important. iOS 15 introduces two new important features for UA marketers: product page optimization (PPO) and custom product pages, allowing marketers to test variations of App Store product page creatives and make unique product pages linked to specific target audiences for paid campaigns.
+Certainly, UA and creative have begun to come together, and the changes with iOS have only made this more important. iOS 15 also introduced two new important features for UA marketers: product page optimization (PPO) and custom product pages, allowing marketers to test variations of App Store product page creatives and make unique product pages linked to specific target audiences for paid campaigns.

 Understanding the target audience